zqzten/alfred-web-search-suggest/README.md

 ### Wikipedia

-Support direct term suggestions and preview, language can be specified in the first arg.
+Support direct term suggestions and preview, language can be specified with [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) code in the first arg.
 Proxy settings are available in the workflow environment variables.

 ![wikipedia-en](screenshots/wikipedia-en.png)